PLC-Programmer/PLC-Programmer.github.io/(F) From a Scala program to JavaScript for node.js.md

     }
 ```

-This (part of a) program runs without any problems in a Windows of Linux Terminal.
+This (part of a) program runs without any problems in a Windows or Linux Terminal.

 However, I was't able to conceive Scala code that can do the same - or something similar - as a JavaScript program (for node.js).